 Bible translation is about far more than choosing a version.
 With so many Bible translations in English, it is not surprising that our first question about translations is which is best.
-Yet so many don’t even have their first translation.
+Yet so many ethnic groups don’t even have their first translation in their language.

 For many the thought of Bible translation brings images of missionaries in a remote corner of the world.
 But the translation of the Scriptures is about more than accomplishing the Great Commission.

 I would like for us to step back and see the translation of the Bible in a larger light.
 And to do that we have to set aside questions about versions and statistics about the numbers of languages in the world.
 Instead, we need to thoughtfully examine the Scriptures themselves.

 Let’s consider what the Scriptures say about God, his word, and his gospel.
 I have five propositions drawn from the Scriptures to guide us in our study.
 In this post, I will present the first two and then explore the others in subsequent posts.